|Diagnosing problems sending or receiving in Eudora||

 Free GreenNet User Support & Training for members

-This page is for GreenNet users who need a little extra help from the GreenNet Support team to tackle their computing troubles via a secure remote connection.
+This page is for GreenNet users who need a little extra help from the GreenNet Support team to tackle their computing troubles via a remote connection.
 We may also know a friendly consultant in your area who can visit, but this way can be very quick indeed.
 This is part of our continuing commitment to solve issues related to your GreenNet service quickly and efficiently and take the pressure off you.

 |How to Enable SMTP Authentication for Outlook Express and Outlook 98/2000 for Windows||